awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-console-batch.md

    Select **Create job**\.

 1. You're now on the **Transcription jobs** page\.
 Here you can see the status of the transcription job\.
-Once complete, click on the name of your transcription\.
+Once complete, select your transcription\.
 ![\[Amazon Transcribe console screenshot: the transcription jobs summary page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/console-batch-transcription-jobs.png)![\[Amazon Transcribe console screenshot: the transcription jobs summary page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)

 1. You're now viewing the **Job details** page for your transcription\.
 Here you can view all of the options you specified when setting up your transcription job\.

    To view your transcript, select the linked filepath in the right column under **Output data location**\.
 This takes you to the Amazon S3 output folder you specified\.
-Click on the name you of your output file, which now has a \.json extension\.
+Select your output file, which now has a \.json extension\.
 ![\[Amazon Transcribe console screenshot: summary page for completed transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/console-batch-complete.png)![\[Amazon Transcribe console screenshot: summary page for completed transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)

 1. How you download your transcript depends on whether you chose a service\-managed Amazon S3 bucket or your own Amazon S3 bucket\.